• Home

 So where do I start?

-Ok, so what's the first thing we have to engage to achieve proper balance?
-Your Brain beware of the challenges your environment and surroundings purpose to you .
-Now what the first joint and muscle we engage on impact as our foot hits the ground?
-Yes it's the ankle joint and the calf muscle that moves it.
-Easy exercise for your calves 50 toes presses while waiting in line for something or just standing around.
-So let's make it up the leg.
-Next we have the quads, hamstrings, Gluts, adductors and abductors.
-So we have to start from the ground up and strengthen them and make sure they remain flexible
+Ok, so what's the first thing we have to engage to achieve proper balance in our exercise programs?
+Your brain needs to be aware of the challenges your environment and surroundings present to you.
+Now, what is the first joint and muscle we engage upon impact as our foot hits the ground?
+Yes, it's the ankle joint and the calf muscle that moves it.
+An easy exercise for your calves is to do 50 toe presses while waiting in line or just standing around.
+So let's move up the leg.
+Next, we have the quads, hamstrings, glutes, adductors, and abductors.
+It's important to start from the ground up, strengthen these muscles, and ensure they remain flexible—especially for those focusing on senior fitness or working with a personal trainer.

 Fall Risk, Sensory Stimulation, and Perception of Self